Patient Workbook · Seizure Management

 I drink filtered water but don't know if the filter removes fluoride

-I drink distilled or reverse osmosis water (mineral-stripped)
+I drink distilled or reverse osmosis water (mineral-stripped — pulls minerals from tissue to re-equilibrate)

 I drink from aluminum cans regularly (soda, sparkling water, energy drinks)